Connect with us

 Despite these big differences, there are many skills and talents that are transferable between sports.
 For example, physical conditioning is important for most competitions and having good hand-eye co-ordination is required for sports like snooker, tennis, and baseball.
 Whilst being a professional at one wouldn’t make you an elite player for the others, it would make it easier to learn the others.

-But are skills transferable between esports and their real-world equivalents and, more specifically, how transferable are the skills required for playing and its digital equivalents?
+But are skills transferable between esports and their real-world equivalents and, more specifically, how transferable are the skills required for playing football and its digital equivalents?

 Transferable Skills Between Physical and Digital Worlds